 As depicted by Lacaille, Antlia represents the single-cylinder pump that Papin used in his experiments in the 1670s.

-The constellation Antlia was first catalogued in Lacaille’s Coelum Australe Stelliferum, published in 1763, after his death.
+The constellation Antlia was first catalogued in Lacaille’s Coelum Australe Stelliferum, published posthumously in 1763.
 The catalogue included almost 10,000 southern stars, 42 nebulous objects, and 14 new constellations, now known as the Lacaille family.

 α Antliae (Alpha Antliae)